Pancha Pandavas: History

 In 1953, the last year the Pancha Pandavas played together at East Bengal, the Calcutta League was abandoned midway and the club travelled to Bucharest to participate in the World Youth Festival where they finished fourth.
 Their performance at the tournament earned them an invitation from the Soviet Union, where they played a series of friendly exhibition matches, famously drawing 3–3 against Torpedo Moscow in Moscow, with two goals from Venkatesh and one from M. Thangaraj.
 The team returned from Europe to participate in the IFA Shield and reached the final where they faced Indian Cultural League.
-However, after the first two days ending in a stalemate, on the third day East Bengal was scratched from the final after fielding two Pakistani players Masood Fakhri and Niaz Ahmed, and the Indian Football Association suspended East Bengal from all football activities until 31 December 1954.
+However, after the first two days ending in a stalemate, on the third day East Bengal was scratched from the final after fielding two Pakistani players Masood Fakhri and Niaz Ali, and the Indian Football Association suspended East Bengal from all football activities until 31 December 1954.
 The club, however, fought a legal battle, and the IFA revoked the suspension later, but this marked the end of the Pancha Pandavas era at East Bengal.
 In 1954, Venkatesh, Saleh and Dhanraj left the club while Ahmed Khan and Appa Rao remained for a few more years until their retirement—Rao in 1955 and Ahmed Khan in 1959.
 During the Pancha Pandavas era, East Bengal won 11 major trophies which included three Calcutta Football League titles (1949, 1950, 1952), three back-to-back IFA Shield titles (1949, 1950, 1951), two Durand Cup titles (1951, 1952), one Rovers Cup (1949) and two DCM trophies (1950, 1952).
 Apart from domestic success, the Pancha Pandavas-led East Bengal team also enjoyed success against international opponents.
 Post Independence of India, East Bengal's first match against a foreign opponent was on 14 July 1948, when they faced China's Olympic Team at the East Bengal-Mohun Bagan Ground.
 East Bengal defeated them 2–0 with goals from Appa Rao and Saleh.
 The Pandavas-led East Bengal won another friendly on 22 November 1951 in Calcutta, against Swedish side FC Gothenburg, by 1–0 with Saleh scoring the game's only goal.
 Former Indian footballer Chuni Goswami said, "Ahmed Khan was the best among the Pancha Pandavas."